It’s what I’m starting to believe…

 How aren’t we human enough to deserve to breathe one more day?

-How is this right when a gorilla in a zoo sparks more outrage and draws more sympathy than Black blood spilled in the streets of their own cities?
+How is this right when a gorilla in a zoo sparks more outrage and draws more sympathy than Black blood spilt in the streets of their own cities?

 Oh please, today spare me your false rhetoric on Black on Black crime.
 Spare me your theories about the culture of violence in Black communities.
 The system we live in has been rigged since day one.
 There is not a day we haven’t been fighting oppression, white supremacy and systemic racism in countries that have built their fortune on lashed Black backs.